aeinbu/web-app-template/README.md

 # web-app-template
-A minimal starter template for ES6 javascript web application with gulp and jspm.
+A minimal starter template for ES6 javascript web application with knockoutjs, gulp and jspm.
 This template should work equally well wether you develop on Windows, Mac and Linux.

 ##Computer wide setup